lelutin/puppet-asterisk/README.md

 This will install a plain version of Asterisk without any extra Futures enabled.

+Upgrade notices:

-Upgrade notice: The module used to manage files under /etc/asterisk/file.conf.d for all values of "file" that were managed.
+ * The module used to manage files under /etc/asterisk/file.conf.d for all values of "file" that were managed.
 Things have been moved to /etc/asterisk/file.d, so before upgrading you should remove all .conf.d directories (all files under the old dirs will be automatically recreated in the new directories).

+ * The defines that were previously named asterisk::context::xyz are now named asterisk::snippet::xyz.
+Users will need to adjust their manifests to upgrade.

 Requirements
 ------------